tetris245/tetris245/README.md

 * Added green background for most local messages
 * Improved the nickname function (no message when you don't come from a chat room)
 * Improved the message with EXPORT code to better separate the message and the code
+* Improved the code for messages with Player without nickname